Mature Masculine

 Active Shadow: The Addict

-In the Addict shadow, passion crushes presence.
-The Lover becomes compulsive, chasing sensation without experiencing it.
+In the Addict shadow, passion overrides presence.
+The Lover becomes compulsive, chasing sensation without truly experiencing it.

-This looks like addiction to peak experiences while avoiding ordinary or painful reality.
+This looks like addiction to peak experiences while avoiding ordinary or painful realities.
 Restless consumption—always needing more, never satisfied with what is here now.

-This version may look alive, but it is running.
+This may look alive, but it is running.
 Underneath the excitement: emptiness and disconnection.

 Passive Shadow: The Hermit

 In the Hermit shadow, passion collapses.
-The Lover withdraws, numbs out, closes his heart to protect against vulnerability.
+The Lover withdraws, numbs out, closes his heart to protect against strong emotion.

-This looks like numbness—unable to feel pleasure, joy, or connection.
+This looks like numbness—unable to feel pleasure or connection.
 Withdrawal from others and from life itself.

 Here, passion is extinguished.
 The world loses color and flavor.
 There is little sense of belonging or vitality.